-Aquatic plants surveys have not been conducted through CSLAP at Eagle Lake, although other researchers have determined that the most "important" plant in the aquatic plant community is Eurasian watermilfoil.
+Aquatic plant surveys have not been conducted through CSLAP at Eagle Lake, although the presence of Eurasian watermilfoil (Myriophyllum spicatum) has been verified by other sources.

 The Other Kind of Aquatic Vegetation

 Microscopic algae referred to as phytoplankton make up much of aquatic vegetation found in lakes.
 For this reason, and since phytoplankton are the primary producers of food (through photosynthesis) in lakes, they are the most important component of the complex food web that governs ecological interactions in lakes.